-- 25. The International Convention for the Prevention of Pollution from Ships (MARPOL) of 1973 sets international regulations.
-Its Annex V lays out regulations relating to vessel-born waste and its disposal.
-The Annex requires the establishment of adequate port reception facilities to manage waste from ships. - 26.
+- 25. The International Convention for the Prevention of Pollution from Ships, 1973, as modified by the Protocol of 1978 relating thereto (MARPOL) sets international regulations relating to the protection of the marine environment.
+Annex V of the Convention lays out regulations relating to vessel-born waste and its disposal.
+The annex requires the establishment of adequate port reception facilities to manage waste from ships. - 26.
 Many countries have adopted national legislation to implement MARPOL.
-Some national regulations are more stringent going beyond the Annex V. For example in Namibia, waste other than biodegradable household waste or fish offal must be taken back to port and properly disposed.
-Although MARPOL does not impose penalties for non-compliance, some countries have legislation to impose criminal penalties for illegal dumping in their waters such as the United Sates. - 27.
-Regulation of waste from cruise ships is a major concern in some countries.
-Grenada has created specially protected marine zones under its Marine Protected Areas Law and prohibited the discharge of waste harmful to marine organisms in the designated protected areas.
+Some national regulations are more stringent, going beyond the requirements of annex V. In Namibia, for example, waste other than biodegradable household waste or fish offal must be taken to port and properly disposed of.
+Although MARPOL does not impose penalties for non-compliance, some countries, such as the United States, have legislation to impose criminal penalties for illegal dumping in their waters.